A Tale Of Two Markets - Cramer's Mad Money (10/30/17)

 CEO interview - Columbia Sportswear (NASDAQ:COLM)

 Columbia Sportswear reported a good beat in the last quarter.
 Its stock is up 9% in the year which has seen unseasonably warm weather.
-Cramer interviewed CEO Tim Boyle to know what lies ahead.
+Cramer interviewed CEO Tim Boyle to find out what lies ahead.

 Boyle said that the warm weather has been extended this year and it's terrific when it's cold and snowy for the boot makers.
 They have been diversifying their products from just being winter wear to others.
-US has 6 times the number of stores as compared to other parts of the world and the company derives 60% its sales domestically.
+The U.S. has 6 times the number of stores as compared to other parts of the world and the company derives 60% of its sales domestically.

 "Nobody needs another brand of footwear or apparel.
 Regardless of how impactful our products are, it's about being different and it's about differentiating yourselves from others," added Boyle.
 He spoke about the company's ad campaigns with rap artists and their collaboration with Disney's Star Wars franchise.
 "Our marketing spend is only around 5% of sales.
 Some of our competitors spend up to 12.
 We don't think we need to spend that much, but we need to find more capital to spend on marketing and, frankly, we need to be more profitable," said Boyle.